Hexagram 9 · ䷈

 Being enriched through the neighbor means one does not stand alone.

-The rain comes, and there is rest.
-This is due to the lasting power of character.
-If the woman persists, there is danger.
+The rain comes, there is rest.
+This is due to the lasting effect of character.
+Perseverance brings the woman into danger.
 The moon is nearly full.
-The noble person should not proceed.
-There will be misfortune.
+If the superior man persists, Misfortune comes.

 Small Image